(Last updated on February 17th, 2019)

 Winner: It’s a tie

-McAfee vs Norton: Which Offers Better User Experience?
+McAfee Vs. Norton: Which Software Offers Better User Experience?

-I think you’ll agree with me when I say most people prefer a simple, intuitive, and easy-to-use interface.
+I think you’ll agree with me when I say most people prefer a simple, easy-to-use interface.

 McAfee’s user interface has recently gone through major improvements.
 The new interface is simpler and brighter, in colors of white, grey, and pale blue